joann8512/proto-demo/frontend/README.md

 ## To Start
 You will need `node.js` and `git` installed globally on your machine.
-    1. Installation: npm install
+    1. Installation: `yarn create react-app proto-demo` (use yarn to avoid dependency issues)
-    2. In the project directory, you can run: `npm start`
+    2. In the project directory, you can run: `yarn start`
     [link](https://nodejs.org/en/download/package-manager/)

 Runs the app in the development mode.